Jewish ethnic divisions: Modern divisions

-Historically, European Jews have been classified as belonging to two major groups: the Ashkenazim, or "Germanics" (Ashkenaz meaning "Germany" in Medieval Hebrew), denoting their Central European base, and the Sephardim, or "Spaniards" (Sefarad meaning "Hispania" or "Iberia" in Hebrew), denoting their Spanish and Portuguese base.
-A third historic term Mizrahim, or "Easterners" (Mizrach being "east" in Hebrew) has been used to describe other non-European Jewish communities which have bases which are located further to the east, but its usage has changed both over time and relative to the location where it was used.
-One definition is the Jews who never left the Middle East, in contrast to the Sephardim who went west to Spain, Portugal, and North Africa.
+Historically, European Jews have been classified as belonging to two major groups: the Ashkenazim, or "Germanics" (Ashkenaz meaning "Germany" in Medieval Hebrew), denoting their Central European base, and the Sephardim, or "Spaniards" (Sepharad meaning "Hispania" or "Iberia" in Hebrew), denoting their Spanish and Portuguese base.
+A third historic term Mizrahim, or "Easterners" (Mizrach being "east" in Hebrew) has been used to describe other non-European Jewish communities which have bases located further to the east; however, the usage of the term Mizrahim has changed both over time and relative to the location where it is used.
+One definition is the Jews who never left the Middle East, in contrast to the Sephardim who went west to Spain and Portugal, Morocco, Algeria, Tunisia, Libya, and Egypt.
 A similar three-part distinction in the Jewish community of 16th-century Venice is noted by Johnson as being "divided into three nations, the Penentines from Spain, the Levantines who were Turkish subjects, and the Natione Tedesca or Jews of German origin..."
-The far more recent meaning of the term, to include both Middle Eastern and North African Jews in a single term, developed within Zionism in the mid-1940s, when Jews from these countries were all combined in one category as the target of an immigration plan.
+The far more recent meaning of the Mizrahim, to include both Middle Eastern and North African Jews in a single term, developed within Zionism during the mid-1940s, when diverse Jewish communities from MENA countries were each combined in one demographic as the target of an immigration plan.
 According to some sources, the current sense of the term as the name of an ethnic group distinct from European-born Jews was invented at this time.
-The term constitutes a third major layer to some, and following the partition of Mandatory Palestine and Israeli independence, the Mizrahim's often-forced migration, led to their establishment of communities in the newly constructed Israel.
+To some, the term Mizrahim constitutes a third major layer.
+Following the partition of Mandatory Palestine and the establishment of the State of Israel in 1948, often-forced migration in subsequent years contributed to communities of Mizrahim in the newly-constructed Israel.

 The divisions between these major groups are rough and their boundaries are not solid.
 The Mizrahim for example, are a heterogeneous collection of Jewish communities which are often as unrelated to each other as they are to any of the earlier mentioned Jewish groups.
-In traditional religious usage and sometimes in modern usage, however, Mizrahim overlap with termed Sephardi due to factors including the similar styles of liturgy, despite independent evolutions from Sephardim proper.
-Thus, among such Mizrahim there are Iranian Jews, Iraqi Jews, Egyptian Jews, Sudanese Jews, Tunisian Jews, Algerian Jews, Moroccan Jews, Lebanese Jews, Libyan Jews, Syrian Jews, Bukharan Jews, Georgian Jews, Kurdish Jews, Afghan Jews, and Mountain Jews.
-Other Asian groups that evolved separately from Sephardim such as Indian Jews including the Malabar Yehuddim (Cochin Jews), Bene Israel, Bnei Menashe and Bene Ephraim, and Chinese Jews, most notably the Kaifeng Jews.
+In traditional religious usage and sometimes in modern usage, however, the Mizrahim overlap with termed Sephardim (due to factors including the similar styles of liturgy), despite independent evolutions from Sephardim proper.
+Therefore, among such Mizrahim there are Iranian Jews, Iraqi Jews, Egyptian Jews, Sudanese Jews, Tunisian Jews, Algerian Jews, Moroccan Jews, Lebanese Jews, Libyan Jews, Syrian Jews, Bukharan Jews, Georgian Jews, Kurdish Jews, Afghan Jews, and Mountain Jews.
+Other Jewish communities that evolved separately from Sephardim in Asia are Indian Jews, including the Malabar Yehuddim (Cochin Jews), Bene Israel, Bnei Menashe and Bene Ephraim, and Chinese Jews (most notably the Kaifeng Jews).